bonny/WordPress-Simple-History/readme.txt

 The [redirection plugin](https://sv.wordpress.org/plugins/redirection/) manages url redirections, using a nice GUI.
 Simple History will log redirects and groups that are created, changed, enabled or disabled and also when the global plugin settings have been modified.

+**Duplicate Post**
+Tjhe plugin [Duplicate Post](https://wordpress.org/plugins/duplicate-post/) allows users to clone posts of any type.
+Simple History will log when a clone of a post or page is done.

 #### RSS feed available

 There is also a **RSS feed of changes** available, so you can keep track of the changes made via your favorite RSS reader on your phone, on your iPad, or on your computer.